 No. Bitcoin transaction fees are what you as a sender pay to Bitcoin Miners in order to have your transaction included in the Bitcoin Blockchain.
 Unlike most transaction fees charged by banks, with Bitcoin you are free to choose your own fee which is normally represented in sats per virtual byte or “sats/vB”.

-But how much are Bitcoin transaction fees really?
-Well over the past year, the average Bitcoin transaction fee that people have chosen has been around 1-10 sats/vB.
-Given an average Bitcoin transaction has 2 inputs and 2 outputs that take up around 200vB, that equates to around 200-2,000 sats or $0.04-$0.40 USD per transaction.
+The average has been 58 sats/vB.
+Given an average Bitcoin transaction has 2 inputs and 2 outputs that take up around 200vB, that equates to around 11,600 sats or $7.40 USD per transaction.
+A lot of the time you could get away with 10 sats/vB or less, meaning a transaction would cost you around $1.27 USD.
 This can also be reduced to essentially zero if you use the Lightning Network.

 The other truly amazing thing about Bitcoin transaction fees is that they’re not based on how much you’re sending.
 Instead they are only related to how big (in kilobytes) your transaction is.
-This means that you can send billions of dollars worth of Bitcoin value for that same $0.04 fee.
+This means that you can send billions of dollars worth of Bitcoin value for that same fee.
 This isn’t just theoretical either, here’s a transaction where someone sent over $1 billion dollars for just $0.70!

 Bitcoin transaction fees are also different to the various fees and charges that exchanges or other brokerage companies charge to buy, sell and transfer bitcoins within their own ecosystems.
 So be aware that if you’re seeing two transaction fees, this can be why.
 One for the company / platform and one for Bitcoins base layer.